jejelebos/Monero-Mining/README.md

 # Disclaimer

 Mining consumes system resources and can cause CPU overheating.
 Be sure to monitor your machine's temperature to prevent hardware damage.

+# Anti virus

+some anti virus block to delete “xmrig.exe”, is not a virus, it is what makes the miner work, if there is a problem with your anti virus please disable it.